Allergan Recalls Textured Breast Implants Linked To Rare Type Of Cancer

 It's not clear whether the texturing is actually responsible for the cancer or is just associated with a higher incidence of the disease.
 But Maman and others say the surface can interact with the surrounding scar tissue that the body forms as an immune response to the implant.

 "It's that response that is believed to cause the formation of the lymphoma," Maman said, noting that he only uses smooth, round implants.
-However, he said that overall, breast implants "are exceedingly safe."
+Given the risks linked to textured implants, he said, "taking them off the market is very prudent and the right approach."

 The FDA's action Wednesday is a change in course from a few months ago when advisers concluded there was a lack of scientific certainty about the health risks that breast implants pose to the millions of women who have them.